Édouard Thomas Burgues de Missiessy: West Indies

 Truget called upon Missiessy again in October 1801, when he needed someone to command a squadron of ships at Brest.
 Missiessy held the post until 10 September 1804, when he was appointed commander-in-chief of the Rochefort squadron.
 The Rochefort squadron was a key element in Napoleon's planned invasion of the United Kingdom; intended to rendezvous with Vice-admiral Pierre-Charles Villeneuve's fleet in the West Indies and draw British ships there, before racing back across the Atlantic and seizing control of the English Channel.
 On 11 January 1805 the blockading British ships were blown off station, allowing Missiessy's force to escape.
-Aboard the five ships-of-the-line, three frigates and two corvettes were 3500 troops under General Joseph Lagrange and artillery, supplies and weapons to reinforce the French garrisons of Martinique and Guadeloupe.
-The same wind that disrupted the British blockade, kept the French ships pinned to the coast for five days, delaying arrival in Martinique until 20 February.
+Aboard the five ships of the line, three frigates and two corvettes were 3,500 troops under Divisional-general Joseph Lagrange along with artillery pieces, small arms and supplies to reinforce the French garrisons in Martinique and Guadeloupe.
+The same wind that disrupted the British blockaders kept Missiessy's squadron pinned to the coast for five days and delayed their arrival in Martinique until 20 February.